FAQs

 Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.

-Age is the biggest risk factor for cancer.
-In fact, adults over age 50 are 13 times more likely to have cancer compared to people under the age of 50.
 Talk to your provider about your risk for cancer, and whether the Galleri test is right for you.

-In a clinical study, Galleri detected a signal shared by over 50 types of cancer —including some fast-spreading and aggressive cancers responsible for approximately two-thirds of cancer deaths.
-Galleri is a cancer screening test, meaning it looks for cancer before symptoms appear.
+In a clinical study, Galleri detected a signal shared by over 50 types of cancer —including some fast-spreading and aggressive cancers responsible for approximately two-thirds of cancer deaths.1 Galleri is a cancer screening test, meaning it looks for cancer before symptoms appear.
 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.

 The test is only available in the US at this time.
 You can request a test through your healthcare provider or on our website through an independent telemedicine provider.

-No, the Galleri test is only commercially available in the US.
+No, the Galleri test is commercially available in the US only.

 Galleri is available by prescription only from your healthcare provider or on our website through an independent telemedicine provider.